RedBearLab/BLEMini/README.md

 We also provide some examples to show how to integrate this board to other platform such as Arduino.
 It can also be run independently.

+You can write your own firmware for the BLE Mini, get TI CC254x SDK and IAR 8051 C compiler from their website.
+The current version for CC254x SDK is v1.4.0 and IAR 8051 C compiler is v8.20.2.

 Dependency
 ==========